Liechti-IT/FileTransfer/README.md

 - Bash script to upload files via command line
 - Themes

-"FileTransfer" is a fork of the project [Jirafeau](https://gitlab.com/mojo42/Jirafeau) based on the 4.5 version with **some** modifications.
+"FileUpload" is a fork of the project [Jirafeau](https://gitlab.com/mojo42/Jirafeau) based on the 4.5 version with **some** modifications.

 ## Screenshots